Ketosis Symptoms: the Bridge Between Experience and Science – Introduction

 How long does it take to get into ketosis?

 The exact time is variable among people.
 The more time you are in ketosis, the easier it is to get into ketosis once again.
-For most people, it takes around 2-4 days to achieve ketosis while in a ketogenic diet.
+It typically takes between 2 to 7 days to enter ketosis on a ketogenic diet, depending on various factors such as physical activity level, metabolism, age, carbohydrate intake, and fat intake.

 What is the difference between nutritional ketosis and pathological ketosis?